Regulation A1: Visa and Immigration

 (d) you complete your studies earlier than the expected end date stated on your Confirmation of Acceptance for Study (CAS).
 This will be reported to the UK Home Office as early completion;

-(e) you change your Immigration status and/or programme of study and are consequently no longer eligible for University sponsorship under Tier 4; or
+(e) you change your Immigration status and/or programme of study and are consequently no longer eligible for University sponsorship under a student visa route; or

 (f) you do not have a valid and in date Academic Technology Approval Scheme (ATAS) Certificate; or